 Segmentation helps you solve this problem.
 And the good part is that Pendo lets you segment users based on any parameter you have in mind.

 The default setting on Pendo is for your surveys to target all users.
 So to segment, you have to choose from the segmentation options provided.
 Click “Add Rule” to create new rules that match what you’re trying to achieve.

 This looks great, but note how rigid the segmentation options are.
-For example, how does segmenting with OS help when collecting Net Promoter Score data?
+For example, how does segmenting with OS help when collecting Net Promoter Scores data?

-Targeting NPS to the right users is what will get you good insights without annoying users with random NPS surveys based on how many days they were active only.
+Targeting NPS to the right users is what will get you good product insights and analytics without annoying users with random NPS surveys based on how many days they were active only.

 This is why you need richer segmentation options to enable you to categorize users properly.

 Pendo NPS frequency